 Tom had the biggest and purest heart, he would say Hi and smile at everyone he passes, always trying to brighten someone's day.
 He volunteered weekly in the community with his day program and was always offering a helping hand.
 He also loved spending time with family and friends, listening to music, camping and taking family trips.

 Thomas was predeceased by his parents.
 He leaves a sister, Joanne Myott and her husband Robert Sr, his nephew, Robert Myott Jr and his wife Katelyn, his niece, Angela Lannigan and her husband Shawn, and three grandnephews Trevor, Blake, and Damian.
 He will be greatly missed by Helen and her husband, Raymond Ham, their 3 daughters who thought the world of Tom, Hunter, Ryleigh and Wynter Ham.
 His best friends were Mark and Linda Mann, he would spend time watching westerns and having many laughs with.

 Those planning an expression of sympathy are asked to consider sending a memorial contribution to Pinnacle Health and Rehab Center in Sanford, Maine.
 A celebration of life will be scheduled at a later date.

 Condolences may be expressed at www.blackfuneralhomes.com

-To send sympathy gifts to the family or plant a tree in memory of Thomas Clancy, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Thomas Clancy, please visit our Tree Store.